tasmanday/42_minishell/README.md

-# 42_minishell

-minishell is a replication of a bash shell.

-to run it, clone this repository, then run the "make" command, and then execute the minishell executable with "./minishell". when you're done "make fclean" will clean everything up.

-it includes the builtins:
-- echo with option -n
-- cd with only a relative or absolute path
-- pwd with no options
-- export with no options
-- unset with no options
-- env with no options or arguments
-- exit with no options

-it can expand environmental variables and handle single and double quotes but it doesn't need to be able to handle unclosed quotes or special characters like backslash and semicolon.

-it also can handle pipes and redirections including heredocs (<<), and the ctrl-C, ctrl-D, & ctrl-\ signals.

----

 # minishell

 A bash shell implementation built as part of the [42 School](https://www.42adel.org.au/) curriculum. `minishell` replicates core bash functionality including built-in commands, environment variable expansion, pipes, redirections, and signal handling.